Skip to content

 • Using ice cream scoop or large spoon, divide batter evenly among muffin cups, dropping to form mounds.
 Do not level or flatten tops of mounds.

-• Cool muffins in tin for a bit (if desired, spread some honey butter on top of hot muffins, so it melts into the muffin.)
+• Cool muffins in tin for a bit.
+(If desired, spread some honey butter on top of hot muffins, so it melts into the muffin.)
 Serve warm.

 • Leftovers keep well in airtight container and can be reheated in microwave or oven.

-Nutrition
+Nutrition (per serving)

-Course: Side Dish
+Course: Breakfast, Side Dish, Snack

 Cuisine: American